June 4, 2026

 Rippling is well-known as one of the best payroll software in the market, and I was not surprised to see it out as one of the highest-rated absence management tools on G2 given how much it offers.

-As I went through hundreds of G2 reviews, a consistent theme stood out: HR teams often describe the experience as intuitive and surprisingly quick to implement, across businesses.
-Small businesses (29% of its user base) appreciate its scalability, while enterprise users (7%) and mid-market companies (64%) value the depth of automation and integration options.
+As I went through hundreds of G2 reviews, a consistent theme stood out: HR teams often describe the experience as intuitive and surprisingly quick to implement.
+Small businesses make up 28% of Rippling's user base, mid-market companies 64%, and enterprise users 8%, a spread that reflects how well it adapts across team sizes.

-The platform also automatically applies pre-built labor-law policies (for example, overtime and break rules) based on location, helping HR teams stay compliant across different geographies.
+The platform also automatically applies pre-built labor-law policies based on location, helping HR teams stay compliant across different geographies.
 Automated workflows for alerts, such as for unapproved timesheets or missed clock-outs, further reduce admin burden.
-It is easy for employees to apply for time off, too.
+For companies with employees spread across multiple states or countries, this built-in compliance layer removes a significant amount of manual tracking and legal risk.

-These capabilities align neatly with how users rate the product: performance, mobility, and security are its highest-rated features on G2, with a satisfaction score above 94%, showing users trust it to handle sensitive employee data while keeping things fast and accessible across devices.
+These capabilities align neatly with how users rate the product.
+Performance, mobility, and security are its highest-rated features on G2, with scores above 94%, and it sits well above the category average on ease of use (96%) and ease of setup (94%).
+Users trust it to handle sensitive employee data while keeping things fast and accessible across devices.

 I know HROne as one of those platforms that quietly does the heavy lifting for HR teams, covering both core HR and HCM features based in India.